 9.1 Case for Support

-This should be a clear and concise description of your research track record and the vision, aims and context of your research (maximum length of three A4 sides).
+Overview: This should be a clear and concise description of your research track record and the vision, aims and context of your research (maximum length of four sides of A4 including references, diagrams and illustrations).
 The description of your track record may refer to but should not duplicate material given in your CV or publication list.
 You should focus on your achievements that have the most relevance to your application and the assessment criteria, including your most significant results and their impact, and mention any past or present collaborations.
 The description of your Fellowship research should describe the context and aims, indicate the approach you intend to take and the timetable for the work, highlight what is novel and explain why it is timely.
 You should set your programme of research in the wider international context and explain why you are the right person to do the work.

 When selecting an Institution at which to hold the proposed Fellowship you should consider where it would be most appropriate to further your research career.
 You must provide a clear statement in your application as to your choice of institution.
 In many cases the Fellowship offers an ideal opportunity to change institution in order to gain wider experience, while in some scientific areas it may be appropriate and, indeed, necessary for you to remain at the Institution where you are currently based.
 If you are applying to hold a Fellowship at an institution in order to co‐locate with your spouse or partner, you should make this clear in your application.
 Applying to hold a Fellowship at a particular institution because of family constraints will not disadvantage a candidate.
 If your choice of institution is for personal reasons, please indicate this in the appropriate section on the cv template.